 When it comes to people wanting to get involved, make people choose what they are going to help with: no one can do everything so take their passion and use it effectively.

 5. Collaborate effectively

-A big obstacle in a time of crisis can be our egos.
+A big obstacle to successful crisis management leadership can be our egos.
 Right now, you’ll be collaborating with lots of people who you don’t normally work with.
 You may even be being told – told – what to do by someone less senior than you, because they are in the crisis team.
 It’s really important that you don’t let your ego cloud your judgement.

 It might seem counterintuitive, but a crisis is no time for heroes.
 As a leader it’s crucial that you don’t become the bottleneck in the decision making because you’re determined to cover everything.

 A leader must make sure that she or he has the right people around them in order to share the responsibility of leadership.
 Don’t pull up the drawbridge and hoard responsibility, because if you burn out then the crisis will get a lot more unmanageable.

 6. Don’t wait: make quick decisions